-Most public high schools provide upcoming freshman with an orientation program.
-Typically hosted a few weeks prior to the official start of the school year, orientation programs are designed to review school policies with new students.
+Most public high schools provide upcoming freshmen with an orientation program.
+Typically hosted a few weeks before the official start of the school year, orientation programs are designed to review school policies with new students.
 In addition, the orientation typically allows students to tour the school, obtain their schedules, and ask specific questions regarding their upcoming year.
 While each public high school or district will offer its own unique agenda, a common example of a freshman orientation event can be reviewed through the Wahoo Public Schools (WPS) program.

 During any freshman orientation, every parent and freshman should become familiarized with important school rules and guidelines, including:

 - Discipline procedures

 - Excused absence policies

 - Bus information and/or carpool instructions (for parents dropping off students)

 - School counselor information (students should know who their counselor is in case of personal and/or academic concerns)